sosialistaflokkurinn/ekklesia/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Segðu frá villu
+name: Bug report
-about: Segðu okkur hvað gerðist svo við getum bætt okkur
+about: Create a report to help us improve
-title: "[VILLA] "
+title: ''
 labels: ''
 assignees: ''

 ---

-**Lýstu villunni**
+**Describe the bug**
-Skýr og hnitmiðuð lýsing á villunni.
+A clear and concise description of what the bug is.

-**Hvernig er hægt að endurframkalla**
+**To Reproduce**
-Skref sem hægt er að nota til að endurskapa villuna:
+Steps to reproduce the behavior:
-1. Farðu á '...'
+1. Go to '...'
-2. Smelltu á '....'
+2. Click on '....'
-3. Skrunaði niður að '....'
+3. Scroll down to '....'
-4. Sjá villu
+4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.